madskristensen/MarkdownEditor2022/README.md

 A full featured Markdown editor with live preview and syntax highlighting.
 Supports GitHub flavored Markdown.

+> This is a complete rewrite of the original [Markdown Editor](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.MarkdownEditor64) with tons of fixes, tweeks, and performance improvements.
+A few little-used features are not being ported to this new extension, so if you rely on them you should keep using the original.

 ## Features

 - Powered by [Markdig](https://github.com/lunet-io/markdig) - the best markdown parser